PhDP/ConjunctionAI/README.md

 The project mostly follows [LLVM's style guide](https://llvm.org/docs/CodingStandards.html) with the following notes:

-* Left-to-right auto/using all the things!
+* auto/using all the things!
-* Indention is two spaces, including namespaces.
+* Indent with two spaces, including namespaces.
 Half-indent 'private/public/protected' qualifiers.

 ## License